ricasbp/BDAdoptedPoopies/README.md

 ![SQL](https://github.com/ricasbp/DisneyMoviesDB/assets/59062659/7b6c0f7a-cd77-4778-b11b-a751b11af7ec)

-There was no significant time improvement in the SQL DataBase because the DB was too small.
+There was no significant time improvement in the SQL DataBase because the DB was too small for a remarkable time improvement.